We're the UK's leading bowel cancer charity

 What is end of life care?

-You should be able to say where you would prefer to receive care and where you wish to die.
+You can choose where you would prefer to receive care and where you wish to die.
 You may be able to have care at home, in a hospice, in hospital or in a care home.
-Palliative care can include:

 Cancer Research UK provides information on coping with bad news, talking about dying, what happens in the final days, what happens after someone dies and support for carers.